 Luckily, regular doctor and dentist appointments are becoming more and more widespread within our society.
 But what about all the other health related questions and concerns that you may have.
 What if they’re related to the skin?
 Who should you approach and when?

-Well, here are a few tips and suggestions to advise you on where to go and who to ask about any concerns you have about the condition of your skin and its health.
+Well, here are a few tips and suggestions provided to you by Skinly Aesthetics to advise you on where to go and who to ask about any concerns you have about the condition of your skin and its health.

 Dermatologists are doctors that specialize in skin.
 They are the ones who instruct you on how to keep your skin healthy and strong, they’re the ones who prescribe the proper medication if the need arises, and in general, are the ones who analyze and treat skin related conditions.